davea42/libdwarf-regressiontests/README.txt

 README.txt:  This file.

 DWARFTEST.sh:  Runs a specific test set.
+   This relies on having dwarfdump alter the program_name it gets from argv[0] so that /dwarfdump.O becomes /dwarfdump  Doing this avoids sed commands (see function unifyddname() in DWARFTEST.sh) and reduces DWARFTEST.sh runtime by 70% compared to using sed.
+It's not that sed is slow, it is simply that some of the test output files are very large.

 RUNALL.sh:  Runs RUNALL.sh once.
    Comparing dwarfdump.O output vs the new dwarfdump.